JohnNilsson/johnnilsson.github.com/_posts/2012-07-15-type-classes.markdown

 type.
 Which is precisely what the expression problem is all about.

 It also suffers from lack of type safety.
-Invoking this code will compile event if the type we are trying to sum isn't supported.
+Invoking this code will compile even if the type we are trying to sum isn't supported.

 Ad-hoc polymorphism